ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* Input structs should be moved inot DB utils instead of taking a reference
 * Associate tombstones with users and give them a deletion date.
 Users should be able to request all tombstones after a given date.
 * Endpoint for replacing RSA-encrypted encryption key with AES-encrypted one
 * Change password via a token ("reset password"/"forgot password" instead of "change password")